AkshithaYadav-Bathula/COLLABRI/README.md

-# 📚 COLLABRI – Collaborative Learning Platform (Backend)
+# 📚 COLLABRI – Collaborative Learning Platform

 **Collabri** is the backend API for a full-stack **MERN** (MongoDB, Express.js, React.js, Node.js) application built to promote collaborative academic learning.
 This backend handles user authentication, database interactions, and secure communication between the client and server.